Julio Perillán

 Julio Perillán Gandarias (born September 8, 1973) is an American actor of Spanish descent.

 Biography

-Perillán was born and raised in Bethesda, Maryland, on the outskirts of Washington DC, the third of four children of two immigrants from Spain.
-Since he was born to Spaniards parents in Washington DC, Perillán holds dual citizenship of United States and Spain.
-He graduated with a degree in Physics from the University of Maryland, College Park.
+Perillán was born and raised in Bethesda, Maryland, on the outskirts of Washington, DC, the third of four children of two immigrants from Spain.
+Since he was born to Spanish parents in the US, Perillán holds dual citizenship of both the United States and Spain.
+He graduated with a degree in physics from the University of Maryland, College Park.